stevenjlance/Introduction-To-Conditionals/README.md

 TASKS FOR TODAY
 ---------------
-1. Uncomment the line of code below of the comparrison operator and see what prints to the console.
+1. Uncomment the line of code below the comparrison operator and see what prints to the console.
 2. Using #1 as an example, check if lives is less than the score.
 Print the result to the console.
 3. Write a console.log statement that checks if highScore is equal to lives.
 4. An example if statement is provided on `script.js` #4.
 Uncomment and run the code in order to see what it does